GGAChains/explore/README.md

 # explore
-explore is a tool for inspecting and analyzing EVM based blockchains and explorer for GGA CHAINS Networks.
+explore is a tool for inspecting and analyzing EVM based blockchains and explorer for GGACHAINS Networks.